Jerusalem Crown

-The Jerusalem Crown (כתר ירושלים Keter Yerushalayim) is a printed edition of the Tanakh (the Hebrew Bible) printed in Jerusalem in 2000, and based on a manuscript commonly known as the Aleppo Crown.
-The printed text consists of 874 pages of the Hebrew Bible, two pages setting forth both appearances of the Ten Commandments (one from Exodus 20 and the other from Deuteronomy 5) each showing the two different cantillations—for private and for public recitation, 23 pages briefly describing the research background and listing alternative readings (mostly from the Leningrad Codex, and almost all very slight differences in spelling or even pointing, which do not change the meaning), a page of the blessings—the Ashkenazic, Sephardic and Yemenite versions—used before and after reading the Haftarah (the selection from the Prophets), a 9-page list of the annual schedule of the Haftarot readings according to the three traditions.
+The Jerusalem Crown (כתר ירושלים) is a printed edition of the Hebrew Bible printed in Jerusalem in 2000, and based on a manuscript commonly known as the Aleppo Codex.

+The printed text consists of 874 pages of the Hebrew Bible, two pages setting forth both appearances of the Ten Commandments (from Exodus 20 and Deuteronomy 5, each showing the two different cantillations for private), and for public recitation, 23 pages briefly describing the research background and listing alternative readings (mostly from the Leningrad Codex, and almost all very slight differences in spelling or even pointing that do not change the meaning), a page of the blessings—the Ashkenazi, Sephardic and Yemenite versions—used before and after reading the Haftarah (the selection from the Prophets), a 9-page list of the annual schedule of the Haftarot readings according to the three traditions.

-The text has been recognized as the official Bible of the Hebrew University of Jerusalem and the Israeli parliament (the Knesset) since 2001.
-Since its publication, it has been used to administer the oath of office to new presidents of the State of Israel.
+The text has been recognized as the official Bible of the Hebrew University of Jerusalem and the Knesset of Israel since 2001.
+Since its publication, it has been used to administer the oath of office to new presidents of the state of Israel.
 The text was edited according to the method of Mordechai Breuer under the supervision of Yosef Ofer, with additional proofreading and refinements since the Horev edition.